 Machines operating at high speeds must have speed-dedicated bearings able to withstand the extra force added to the bearing in motion.
 For example, the ability to withstand minor misalignment while in rotation.

 A ball bearing needs to be able to have the right space to allow for thermal expansion and resulting friction heat.
-Non-conformal contact between the ball bearing of Singapore and the attachment can increase the friction and thermal conductivity between components.
+Non-conformal contact between the ball bearing and the attachment can increase the friction and thermal conductivity between components.

 The sealing of the bearing is crucial to maintaining lubrication levels and decreasing debris infiltration within the bearing components and materials.
 In a high debris producing plant, a shield sealing is recommended.

 The right ball bearing or roller bearing will have the maintenance requirements that match or exceed the maintenance program in operation.
 By balancing the cost of the bearing with the life performance, it can be critical in avoiding expensive downtime.
+Here are 8 essential tips of bearing maintenance to prevent premature failure and enhance the performance of your bearings.

 You can read more about finding the right consistent and actionable maintenance program to prolong motor lifespan and prevent failure.